 Bhutan has a proactive social protection system supported by its Constitution that grants free education and health to all.
 Epitomising this spirit is His Majesty's kidu programme that provides social assistance in the form of monthly cash and in-kind support to those who have difficulties sustaining their livelihoods.
 Currently, Bhutan does not have a comprehensive social protection policy.
 The National Social Protection Policy drafted as recently as 2013 had limited coverage excluding people in the informal sectors, and lacked coherence given the cross-sectoral nature of the issue.
-The draft policy was never finalised
+The draft policy was never finalised.

-Bhutan has made significant strides in human development and well-being in recent decades (HDI source).
+Bhutan has made significant strides in human development and wellbeing in recent decades (HDI source).
 With a focus on Gross National Happiness (GNH), Bhutan has emphasised the importance of holistic development that addresses the needs and rights of all its citizens.
-However, certain sections of the population continue to face challenges of accessibility, inclusivity, and empowerment.
-These groups include people with disabilities (PWDs), the LGBTQ+ community, youth, and women (unemployed women and caregivers).